garyd9/Triple-Decky/README.md

 #### **Assembling tips:**
   * Rev B is self explanatory.
 The 3 parts goes together by sliding the tangs into the correponding cavities that makes the hinges.
-  * Rev C need a bit more attention to assemble the fiklament path on the base.
+  * Rev C need a bit more attention to assemble the filament path on the base.
     * 1. Insert the magnet into the middle holes of the base and the filament path.
-The magnet must repell each other.
+The magnet must repel each other.
+Insert a M3x8 SHCS screw in the adjacent hole (which will be used to attach the filament block to the sturdy bunny 2020 extrusion.)
-      * Optionally, you can use another set of magnet into the side holes if needed.
-In that case, the screw will be unaccessible without disassembling the parts
+      * Optionally, you can use another set of magnets into the side holes if needed.
+In that case, the base must be installed on the 2020 extrusion before installing the magnet on the side hole of the base because the screw will be unaccessible.
     * 2. Insert the trap into the female dovetail.
       * If you use the screw trap, insert the screw at a slight angle.
 The 2 holes are angled by about 2°